BobbyWilt/PD_Voice_UPDRS/README.md

 Assessing Parkinson's symptom severity is typically completed during in-person clinical visits.
 Due to the Covid pandemic and travel difficulties for patients, attending an in-person visit can be problematic for patients.
 Remote-accessible diagnosistic methods would be preferrable for some Parkinson's patients and may even help patients and clinicians track a patient's symptoms more closely than in-person assessments.
 A research study by Dr. Tsanas was conducted in 2009 to assess the accuracy of using voice recordings to predict a patient's disease symptom severity score (UPDRS).
 The goal of this project is to develop a more accurate machine learning model than the model mentioned in the research paper above by using the same dataset and by implementing hyperparamter tuning.

 ## How to Use
-Download and run the notebook file "PD_Process" on your text editor of choice.
+Download and run the notebook file "PD_Process" using your text editor of choice.

 ## Author
 Bobby Wilt - [Linkedin](https://www.linkedin.com/in/bobbywilt/)